Skip to content

 Best Practices

-• Use useWorkspaceFolders: true for heavy workspace-aware servers like TypeScript or Rust.
+• Use useWorkspaceFolders: true for heavy workspace-aware servers.

 Released under the MIT License.